- - - - - - SATURDAY, MAY 24, 2025 - - - - - -

 Leigh Anne Couch, Swing Magazine

-This session will include representatives from organizations, including the literary magazine VQR and the books news and review site and syndicator Chapter 16 from Humanities Tennessee.
+This session will include representatives from the literary magazine VQR and the books news and review site and syndicator Chapter 16 from Humanities Tennessee.
 Both survive and thrive amid funding uncertainties in a shifting political climate.
-It will also highlight the essential work being done by newer organizations, like Salvation South, that have augmented traditional publishing activities with activism, educational programs, and other community engagement.
+This hour will also highlight the essential work being done by newer organizations, like Swing and Salvation South, taking different tacks to connect readers with writers.

 Interstitial One: Questions before Solutions, John T. Edge